modm-io/modm/examples/generic/ethernet/README.md

-# STM32H7 Ethernet MAC
+# STM32 Ethernet MAC

-This example exercises the STM32H7 Ethernet MAC and LAN8742A PHY directly, without a network stack.
+This example exercises the STM32H5/H7 Ethernet MAC and LAN8742A PHY directly, without a network stack.
 It sends one broadcast Ethernet frame per second and alternates between the copied transmit API and the acquire/fill/commit API.
 The MAC configuration uses its default locally administered address derived from the STM32 unique identifier.
-The Nucleo lwIP example uses the same driver helper.
+The lwIP example uses the same driver helper.
 The frames use
 `0x88b5`, which the
 [IEEE Registration Authority EtherType registry](https://standards-oui.ieee.org/ethertype/eth.txt)